Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 • strengthening the child's immunity.

-So, chorea is not fatal, but unpleasant disease with the presence of complications, so a timely appeal to a specialist will avoid problems in the future for you and your baby.
-Take care of your children and get treated right!
+So, minor chorea is not fatal, but unpleasant disease with the presence of complications, so timely contact with a specialist will avoid problems in the future for both you and your baby.
+Take care of your children and get treatment correctly!

-Chorea is a disease of the nervous system, which is characterized by damage to the subcortical nodes of the brain and is manifested by fast, uncontrolled, involuntary and jerky movements in the trunk and limbs.
+Chorea is a disease of the nervous system, which is characterized by damage to the subcortical nodes of the brain and is manifested by rapid, uncontrolled, involuntary and jerking movements in the torso and limbs.

 Types of chorea